 I had seen the no-fee passports with a maroon cover which say “OFFICIAL” above “PASSPORT”, so I had expected it would look like that.
 Instead, I found mine looks just like the dark blue tourist passport (although that almost looks black).
 I had read in a few places about traveling on a tourist passport because the no-fee ones identify a connection to the government which one doesn’t want to call attention to, so it is nice to see that this will appear exactly the same as a tourist passport to most people.

 The only difference is that inside, under endorsements, it says to see page 27 on which is written: “THIS PASSPORT IS VALID ONLY FOR USE IN CONNECTION WITH THE BEARER’S RESIDENCE ABROAD AS A DEPENDENT OF A MEMBER OF THE AMERICAN MILITARY OR NAVAL FORCES ON ACTIVE DUTY OUTSIDE THE UNITED STATES.”
 I had been told I can travel on the no-fee passport, but a country other than Germany has the right not to let me in with it.
 Due to the phrasing of the endorsement page, I think my passport will be okay in most of Europe, and I have read other people’s experiences of never being asked to see theirs in the countries within the European Union.
 I will likely get a tourist passport if we plan to fly anywhere, but until then I’m not going to worry about it too much.
+[Edit: I found out that while there are open borders within the EU, if you're stopped and don't have a tourist passport on you, you can be fined and it can be difficult to get out of the country, so I wouldn't risk it.
+Just get a tourist passport, but make sure you also take the no fee one with you to get back to the country you're stationed in.]

 The same day my husband had picked up my passport, he got our plane tickets…three different times.
 The first time he got the tickets for a day in November and picked up the passport.
 Shortly thereafter, he was told he would actually fly out the following day and needed new tickets.
 So, they gave us new ones.
 The new flight would be out of Atlanta, GA.